integrations/slack/README.md

 #### GHEC - GA
 This app officially supports GitHub.com (which includes our GitHub Enterprise cloud-hosted offering) and Slack.com.

-#### GHES - Private preview
+#### GHES - GA
-GHES integration with Slack.com private beta is available with GHES 3.6.
+GHES integration with Slack.com is now GA with GHES 3.8.

-This is a private preview and interested customers can enroll for the preview by creating an issue [here](https://github.com/integrations/slack/issues/new).
-We will help you with the onboarding process.

-We are planning to announce GA of GHES integration for Slack with GHES 3.8.
+The detailed steps for integrating Slack with GHES can be found [here](#ghes-integration).

 ### Installation
 [Install the GitHub integration for Slack](https://slack.com/apps/A01BP7R4KNY-github).
 After you've signed in to your Slack workspace, you will be prompted to give the app access: